 Before You Start: Safety First

-Before checking any wiring or opening any panels, always turn off the power to your HVAC system at the circuit breaker.
+Before checking wiring or opening any panels, always turn off power to your HVAC system at the circuit breaker.
 Working on live wiring is dangerous and unnecessary.
-Every fix in this guide that involves wiring should be done with the power switched off.

-If you are ever unsure about what you are looking at, stop and call a qualified HVAC technician.
-A service call is far cheaper than repairing electrical damage.
+If you are ever unsure about what you are looking at, stop and call a qualified technician.

 Why Is My Thermostat Not Turning On?
 7 Common Causes

 Here are the seven most common reasons your thermostat has stopped turning on, ordered from most likely to least likely.
-Work through them in order and you will find your answer.
+Work through them in order and you will usually find the issue quickly.

 Fix 1: Check and Replace the Batteries